SAP/ai-sdk-js/packages/foundation-models/README.md

 ```

-You can see that one can send multiple messages in a single request.
+It is possible to send multiple messages in a single request.
-This is useful in providing a history of the conversation to the model.
+This feature is useful for providing a history of the conversation to the model.

 Pass parameters like `max_tokens` and `temperature` to the request to control the completion behavior.
 Refer to `AzureOpenAiChatCompletionParameters` interface for knowing more parameters that can be passed to the chat completion request.